Square-Root-Two-Technologies/frontend/README.md

-Sure!
-Here's a refined version of your contribution guidelines formatted properly for a GitHub `README.md`:

----

 # Contribution Guidelines

 Thank you for your interest in contributing to **Square Root Two Technologies**!
 We maintain high standards for code quality, and contributions are thoroughly reviewed before merging.